 How Much Space Do They Need?

 If you want to use solar PV, you’ll need at least 10 square metres of clear roof area, about the size of a regular vehicle parking spot.
-This won’t be a problem in most houses, but make sure it doesn’t block any vents.
+This won’t be a problem in most houses, but ensure it doesn’t block vents.

 Can the Array Be Modified in the Future?

 If your electricity consumption is expected to rise in future, you might consider adding more solar panels to your array.
-It’s feasible to expand your system in the future if you have enough room for extra panels.
+Expanding your system in the future is feasible if you have enough room for extra panels.

 However, there are a few considerations to bear in mind.